nosoop/SM-CustomStatusHUD/README.md

 # Custom Status HUD

 Provides a unified interface for plugins to write custom HUD content without having to deal with their own positioning.

-Intended for things like TF2 items being used on classes that normally can't equip them.
+Basically a glorified wrapper around `SyncHud`.

+## Server Options

+`statushud_update_interval` controls the time between HUD refresh intervals.
+A higher number means that plugins will update the value less often.

 ## Client Options